Lowiesus/Meraki-Website/README.md

 To access Meraki-Website

+1. Install Dependencies

-1. Users must first use npm install in both the backend folder and the frontend folder to install all dependencies and imports
+Run this command in both the backend and frontend folders:

+npm install

+2. Start the Development Servers

+Start each server by running:

-2. Once npm is installed, use npm run dev in both the backend and frontend folders.
+npm run dev

-3. Once the node and Vite React have started, redirect to the local host.
+--> Run this in the backend folder

+--> Run this again in the frontend folder

+3. Open the Application

+After both servers are running, open the local development URL (usually): http://localhost:5173/

+4. Accessing the Landing Page

+To use the website:

-4. To Access the landing page of the website, Users must first create an account with their full name, email, and password.
+--> Create an account by entering your full name, email, and password.

+--> After registering, you will be redirected to the website’s landing page.